What is the best baby scale to weigh your baby?

 Disadvantages of using baby scales

 Frequent use – Think how you will feel if the scales are not reassuring you.
-Will it make you anxious or obsessive with weighing?
+Will it make you anxious or obsessive about weighing?
 We suggest you leave the weighing to your professionals to prevent you developing anxiety over baby’s weight.

 Inaccurate measurements – It’s important that the scales are used as per instruction and are regularly maintained.
 Otherwise, they can easily give inaccurate information and cause unnecessary worry or medical costs.